Ti-Mobeil/Truckers-Paradise-SIM-Dashboard/README.md

 - CIGARETTE **->** F7
 - COFFEE **->** F9

-TIPPS & TRICKS
+TIPPS & TRICKS:

-if the notify message annoys you, you can do the following:
+If the notify messages annoys you, you can do the following:
 - Press **Esc** and enter **Keybinds** Menu
 - and **DEL**ete the Keys in **PRIMARY** for the following entries:
   - `(qb-commandbinding) BIND 2`
   - `(qb-commandbinding) BIND 3`
   - `(qb-commandbinding) BIND 5`
   - `(qb-commandbinding) BIND 6`

 ### KEYBIND CHANGES
 - Press **Esc** and enter **Keybinds** Menu